dankirkham/xkcd-skein-fpga/docs/best_nonce_module.md

 ### ram_address_o
 4-bit RAM address select

-### ready_o
-Best Nonce Module has stored a valid best nonce in the RAM and is not currently accessing it.

-### serial_module_ready_i
-Serial module is currently busy sending the best nonce value.

 ### reset_best_nonce_i
 Erase the best nonce value from RAM so that a new set of work can begin.
 This